2009 Louisiana interracial marriage incident

-In October 2009, Keith Bardwell, a Robert, Louisiana, Justice of the Peace, refused to officiate the civil wedding of an interracial couple because of his personal views, in spite of a 1967 United States Supreme Court ruling which prohibited restrictions on interracial marriage as unconstitutional.
+In October 2009, Keith Bardwell, a Robert, Louisiana Justice of the Peace, refused to officiate the civil wedding of an interracial couple because of his personal views, in spite of a 1967 ruling by the United States Supreme Court which prohibited restrictions on interracial marriage as unconstitutional.

 The story was first publicized by newswriter Don Ellzey of the Daily Star (Hammond, Louisiana).
 Within a day the story was on the front page of the New Orleans Times-Picayune and was circulated by the Associated Press.
 Bardwell has asserted that he is not a racist and that he did not prevent the couple from obtaining a license from another justice of the peace.
 His action was widely criticized, and many public officials in Louisiana called for his resignation.
 He resigned on November 3, 2009.

 Refusal

 On October 6, an interracial couple, Beth Humphrey and Terence McKay, inquired of Bardwell, the justice of the peace for the 8th Ward of Louisiana's Tangipahoa Parish, about getting a marriage license signed.
 His wife Beth Bardwell reportedly told them that the justice "does not do interracial marriages".
 Justice Bardwell referred the couple to a justice of the peace of a neighboring ward, who performed the wedding.
-Although the news media frequently alleged that Bardwell had refused to issue a marriage license, he has emphasized that he has no authority to "issue" a marriage license and that he simply "recused" himself from officiating the ceremony.
-When interviewed, Bardwell said that he had refused applications to four couples over a period of 2½ years before the news of his refusals was publicized.
+In an interview with Times-Picayune Bardwell falsely claimed the he had no authority to "issue" a marriage license and that he simply "recused" himself from officiating the ceremony.
+Later, Bardwell admitted to have refused applications to four couples over a period of 2½ years before the news of his refusals was publicized.